malstraem/arinc424.net/readme.md

 > [!NOTE]
 > *work in progress and target on ver.
 23 of the specification (with backward compatibility to 18)*
 *any reviews and PRs are welcome, nuget package will be released once the API is stabilized*

+> [!WARNING]
 *if you see any issues testing the library on real world data, please report it*

 # Overview